davidosomething/dotfiles/mac/README.md

   - Window management keys to use sections of a monitor (try hitting the key multiple times) and to throw apps to the next monitor (<kbd>⌃</kbd><kbd>⌘</kbd><kbd>⇧</kbd><kbd>f/h/l/z/[/]</kbd>)
-- mackup
-  - `mackup` backs up application settings.
-It will be installed if using this repo's Brewfile.
-    `dot.mackup.cfg` defines some app settings (such as the itsycal plist).
-It is symlinked to `~/.mackup.cfg` by `bootstrap/symlink`.
-  - Mackup is configured to use `~/.local/Mackup` as the storage location.
-On my system this is a symlink to a private settings repository.
-  - Run `mackup restore` to restore settings from that repository.

 ## Manually disable some keyboard shortcuts